tmallwitz/CopperFox-screeps-arena-ctf/README.md

 - Copy the `main.mjs` file to your desired location or change the location in the Screeps Arena client to point to the desired `/dist/*` folder.

-~~- `npm run push` builds all arenas, then pushes all arenas to their respective folders where the client is pointed at.~~ ~~- `npm run push capture` builds the specific arena, then pushes the capture arena to their respective folders where the client is pointed at.~~

 ## Typings